Novagamerz/raid_bot/README.md

 </p>

-Raid group with use a bot telegram, u can set things like delay time, time duration, text path (.txt) which contains the raid text you want.
+Raid group with use a bot telegram, u can set things like `delay time`, `time duration`, text path `.txt` which contains the raid text you want.

 #### Requirements